 Switching from night shift to day shift sleep can be tough in the beginning to find your groove.
 Be kind to yourself, listen to your body and give it what it wants.

-Re-Establish or “Reset” Your Sleep Routine After Night Shift
+Re-establish or “Reset” Your Sleep Routine After Night Shift

 The quicker you can “reset” your body clock, the better the transition from night shift to day shift will be.